wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/test-app/includes/introduction.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/]

 Your app has been built, but it might not be ready to be released to users.
-Before you release the app, you'll need to test it and make sure that it works as designed.
+Before you release the app, you'll need to test it to make sure that it works as designed.

 In this module, you'll: